 Forty-three football teams fell below the cutline, with 23 actually sanctioned.
 Baseball was second with 40 teams missing the cutline and 21 facing penalties.
 Men’s basketball had 37 teams failing to make the grade and 17 receiving sanctions.

-Brand says baseball has been hit harder because more players leave school early for professional leagues and transfer rules do permit baseball players to sit out one season before continuing their college career.
+Brand says baseball has been hit harder because more players leave school early for professional leagues, and because transfer rules do permit baseball players to sit out one season before continuing their college career.

 Harsher penalties will be handed out in the future.